 Implied subjects

 Open that book cover now!

 Please be careful!

-The subjects of commands is an understood or you implied.
-You say the subject is "you understood."
+The subjects of commands is an understood "you understood." d or you implied.
+You say the subject is

-Indicate the subject of each sentence below.
-If it is a command specify you as the subject.
-We won't put exclamation points in the sentences.
+Indicate the subject of each sentence below subject.
+We won't put exclamation points i • • • •

 subject

 Eat a well-balanced diet you

 These illnesses are treatable.

 Be supportive

 John' father is an architect.

 Stand up for your rights.

 Give me a break.

 I can't give it to you.

 Help me out with this.